peffles/11-12-express/README.md

-# Lab 11 - Express
+# Lab 12 - Express Middleware
 **Author**: Wyatt Pefey
 **Version**: 1.0.0

 ## Overview
-For this lab I used express and mongoDB to make a simple store database management system.
+This lab is an expansion from our previous Express lab, in this lab we add middleware and add more routes to update and delete stores.

 Posts a store to the db by making a POST request to the /api/v1/stores endpoint.
 If request is invalid, it will throw an error